-The San Francisco Hall of Justice and the County Jail building the 1950s.
-In the foreground is the corner of Kearny and Washington Streets; at the far right is Merchant Street; tiny Dunbar Alley can be seen separating the two buildings midway down Washington Street.
+The San Francisco Hall of Justice and the County Jail building in the 1950s.
+In the foreground is the corner of Kearny and Washington Streets, and at the far right is Merchant Street where just a few doors down is Alfred's Steakhouse the perennial meeting place for Hall of Justice court and law enforcement staffs.
+Tiny Dunbar Alley can be seen separating the two buildings midway down Washington Street.

 In the right foreground, temporary fencing surrounds Portsmouth Square during the construction of a new 500 space underground parking structure.
 The City had to tear up a large portion of the Square to install the underground complex, carefully removing and marking the location of dozens of historical markers and statues.
 In 1970 a controversial pedestrian bridge was constructed to connect the park to the Holiday Inn.